 ‘In that direction’, the Cat said (waving its right paw round) ‘lives a Hatter.
 And in that direction’ (waving the other paw) ‘lives a March Hare.
 Visit either you like: they’re both mad’.
 Alice in Wonderland

 How to Save Our Hares

-- Song of the Golden Hare is by the wonderful Welsh illustrator Jackie Morris.
-This book tells the story of a boy and his family who families search for leverets orphaned by the hunt, to keep them safe.
+- Song of the Golden Hare is a tale by Welsh artist Jackie Morris.
+The story of a boy and his family, who search for leverets orphaned by the hunt, to keep them safe.

 - The Hare and the Moon is a colour almanac by artist Catherine Hyde, following the phases of the moon an a hare’s journey through 12 months of the year.
 This lyrical tribute to the natural world begins on waking from the winter solstice.
 The hare begins her journey: running in January, watching in February, leaping in March.
 And in December, it’s time for a sleep!
 Features 12 double-page paintings of the hare’s journey, with full pages of art showing a tree, flower and bird for each month of the year.